Advisement & Support

 - Contract - All students on Academic Probation are required to submit an Academic Probation Contract.
 This contract was emailed to you along with your notice of Academic Probation.
 If you have not submitted your signed contract, please do so via this link.

-- Academic Advancement Workshop - If you are on Academic Probation, you must attend an Academic Advancement Workshop, and you will receive an email with details regarding how to RSVP.
-Please view the workshops section of this website for additional details regarding the Academic Advancement workshop.
+- Academic Advancement Workshop - If you are on Academic Probation, you must complete an Academic Advancement Workshop, and you will receive an email with details regarding how to access the online Brightspace workshop.

 Meet with Academic Advisor